rrothenb/the-first-daughter/Consider/Cain.md

 - **Settlement**: Building city of Enoch
 - **Later life**: Establishing urban civilization with wife Awan

 **Death:** Biblical text doesn't record when or how Cain died.
 Some traditions suggest he lived many centuries (following antediluvian longevity pattern), others that he died relatively younger.
-Your normalized timeline would place him living perhaps 70-80 years if following Adam's ~77.5-year normalized lifespan pattern.

 **Thematic Significance:**

 _For "How Did We Get Here?":_